jaimeblair/Bio313/README.md

 samtools manual: http://www.htslib.org/doc/samtools-1.2.html

-Read Mapping refers to the process of aligning short reads to a reference sequence.
-This reference can be a complete genome, a transcriptome, or in our case de novo assembly.
+Read mapping refers to the process of aligning short reads to a reference sequence.
+This reference can be a complete genome, a transcriptome, or in our case, a de novo assembly.
 Read mapping is fundamental to many commonly used pipelines like differential expression or SNP analysis.
-We will be using it to calculate the average coverage of each of our contigs and to calculate the overall coverage of our genome (a requirement for genbank submission).The main output of read mapping is a Sequence Alignment Map format (SAM).
+We will be using it to calculate the average coverage of each of our contigs and to calculate the overall coverage of our genome (a requirement for Genbank submission).The main output of read mapping is a Sequence Alignment Map (SAM) file.
 The file provides information about where our sequencing reads match to our assembly and information about how it maps.
 There are hundreds of programs that use SAM files as a primary input.
 A BAM file is the binary version of a SAM, and can be converted very easily using samtools.

 SAM format specifications: https://samtools.github.io/hts-specs/SAMv1.pdf